odpi/egeria-docs/site/docs/types/4/0464-Dynamic-Integration-Groups.md

 * *configurationProperties* provide properties that control the behaviour of the integration connector whilst it is processing the catalog target.
 Its value override the configuration properties supplied in the integration connector's connection.
 * *templates* provides an optional map of template names to template element qualified names.
 These override the template names/values supplied in the integration connector's connection.
 The list of template names supported by the integration connector is defined in its provider's `supportedTemplates` property.
 * *metadataSourceQualifiedName* provides a new metadata collection name for elements catalogued by the integration connector whilst it is processing the catalog target.
 Its value override the configuration properties supplied in the integration connector's connection.
+* *permittedSynchronization* is an optional property that defines the permitted directions of metadata flow between the third party technology and open metadata.
+It overrides the value in the *RegisteredIntegrationConnector*.
+These are the different values for this property and their effect:

+  - `TO_THIRD_PARTY` - The third party technology is logically downstream of open metadata.
+This means the open metadata ecosystem is the originator and owner of the metadata being synchronized.
+Any updates detected in the third technology are overridden by the latest open metadata values.
+  - `FROM_THIRD_PARTY` - The third party technology is logically upstream (the originator and owner of the metadata).
+Any updates made in open metadata are not passed to the third party technology and the third party technology is requested to refresh the open metadata version.
+  - `BOTH_DIRECTIONS` - Metadata exchange is permitted in both directions.
+Synchronization is halted on a specific element if potentially clashing updates have occurred both in the third party technology and open metadata.
+Such conflicts are logged on the audit log and resolved through manual stewardship.

+* *deleteMethod* defines the method used to delete an element:

+  - `ARCHIVE` is the default value and means that the element is archived so that it is still available for lineage queries, even though it is no longer returned on normal queries.
+  - `SOFT_DELETE` means that the element is deleted.
+It is no longer visible to metadata queries.
+However it can be restored back into the active repository if it has been deleted in error.

 ## IntegrationReport entity